 ORISE offers scholarship opportunities to students pursuing careers in STEM

 Technology plays a key role in many fields, but it is not without limitations.
 Although technology has helped to make great advancements in data collection, there are times that the instruments themselves interfere in the measurements.
 The Oak Ridge Institute for Science and Education (ORISE) is hosting a problem-based challenge for undergraduate students.
-The challenge for undergraduates is to develop a strategic communication approach to the general public on the everyday occurrences of radiation, the benefits, risks, and safety of all types and uses of radiation.
-You could win a $5,000 scholarship!
-The deadline for this competition is Thursday, March 29, 2018, and winners will be announced mid-April.
+The challenge for undergraduates is to identify a situation in which an instrument interferes with its own measurements and data collection, and to propose a solution to the problem.
+Your proposal could win you a $5,000 scholarship!
+The deadline for this competition is Wednesday, October 31, 2018, and winners will be announced late-November.

 Ed Dumas, an affiliate of the National Oceanic and Atmospheric Administration (NOAA), explained a problem in using drones as an instrument to measure weather data: Atmospheric Turbulence and Diffusion Division (ATDD) has been making wind measurements for years using gust probes attached to fixed-wing full-scale aircraft, and this technology is well-characterized.
 Probes have been tested in a wind tunnel and the uncertainty in both the wind measurements made from the gust probe and the velocity and angles (pitch, roll, and heading) of the platform itself that are combined to make the final wind measurement have been accurately characterized.
 Because NOAA has been able to characterize the uncertainty in each of the components that comprise the wind measurement, there is confidence in the ability of the overall system to accurately measure winds with respect to the Earth.